mathigon/textbooks/triangles-and-trigonometry/content.md

 two congruent sides.
 These congruent sides are called the __legs__ of the triangle, while the third side is called the __base__.

-{.todo} TODO – Base angles theorem
+{.todo} COMING SOON – Base angles theorem

-{.todo} TODO – Find the height of an Isosceles Triangles using Pythagoras
+{.todo} COMING SOON – Find the height of an Isosceles Triangles using Pythagoras

     // {.todo} The angles between the base and the congruent sides are
     // called base angles.
 The angle made by the two legs of the isosceles triangle is